 WER is a multiracial, multigenerational coalition focused on achieving proportional representation through ranked-choice voting.
 We believe in a just and equitable society where historically marginalized communities have equal opportunity to elect their candidates of choice and achieve equitable representation in government.
 The coalition’s mission is to ensure fair representation in our elected bodies through ranked-choice voting and create a civil democracy that works for all Washington residents.

 Raises the profile of redistricting advocacy and encourages more organizations to get involved in redistricting advocacy.

-The mission of the coalition is to increase civic participation by changing power structures that deny certain people meaningful access to the vote counted and having their voices heard.
+The mission of the coalition is to increase civic participation by changing power structures that deny certain people meaningful access to the vote and having their voices heard.

 The Environmental Priorities Coalition (EPC) is a statewide effort of groups that seek to advance pro-environmental legislation in the state legislature.

 The coalition is an alliance of environmental, civic, and human service organizations, progressive utilities, and businesses that promote development of renewable energy and energy conservation, consumer protection, low-income energy assistance, and fish and wildlife restoration on the Columbia and Snake Rivers.

 The People's Voice on Climate promotes Citizens’ Assemblies as a meaningful, just, and durable way to address climate change.

 Transportation Choices is a statewide organization working to bring Washingtonians more opportunities to take a bus, catch a train, walk, and bike.
 They work with legislators in Olympia to make transit a priority for our state, help cities and towns find creative ways to build and maintain sidewalks and bike lanes, and support citizens and community groups that want to build the connections that make their communities work.